tamersp25/docs/docs/developer/engines/cognitive/text/sentiment/README.md

 ![](badge/Search/No/red)
 ![](badge/UI/No/red)

+A sentiment analysis engine classifies text according to sentiment, which may be a score representing negative, positive, or neutral sentiment, or could include a wider breadth of tags (such as "happy" or "excited").

 <!--TODO: Add additional sections-->

 ## Engine Output

+### Example 1: Simple Output

 The simplest possible sentiment output involves reporting a single positive sentiment value for the entire document.
 Such an analysis would be reported like this:

 [](vtn-standard-simple-doc.example.json ':include :type=code json')

+### Example 2: Richer Output

 If you need to report more complex sentiment or emotions, additional fields are available.